-8.1 Selection of Aggregate-Process materials proposed for use as fine aggregate in concrete as described in the section on Preparation of Aggregate with a minimum of crushing.
+8.1 Selection of Aggregate-Process materials proposed for use as fine aggregate in concrete as described in 8.2 with a minimum of crushing.
 Process materials proposed for use as coarse aggregate in concrete by crushing to produce as nearly as practical a graded product from which a sample can be obtained.
 Grade the sample as prescribed in Table 1.
 The sample shall represent the composition of the coarse aggregate as proposed for use.